 An understanding of one's motivation for choosing the counseling profession.
 The ability to critically assess one's own values, attitudes, beliefs and behaviors as they relate to the standards of excellence and ethics, and the best practices, of the counseling profession.
 The ability to exhibit appropriate professional attitudes and conduct; ability to represent the profession ethically and effectively.
 Willingness to assume roles of service and advocacy.
 Ability to demonstrate theory-into-practice , that is, to translate learned values and content knowledge into professional/personal attitudes and action.
 Developing participation in the varied roles of the professional counselor and participation in professional organizations through membership, service and scholarship.
 Ability to see oneself as connected to a wider whole of regional/global needs, helping systems, and resources.
 A commitment to advocacy on behalf of clients and larger society, as well as to the pursuit of social justice, as consistent with one's professional counseling identity.
-5. Personal Maturity Ability to live and function at an appropriate level of emotional, psychological, and relational well-being; freedom from significant impairments that would affect one's ability to perform as a professional counselor.
+5. Multicultural Competence Demonstrated multicultural knowledge, awareness, and skills with diversity, equity, and inclusion aspects including social justice and advocacy.
+Self-awareness of one's own cultural identities and worldview including assumptions, attitudes, perceptions, and behaviors towards self and others.
+Demonstrated ability to understand and recognize the concepts of power, privilege, oppression, barriers, prejudice, bias, and discrimination; and their implications of intersectionality that influence clientele, communities, and the profession.
+Demonstrated knowledge of and sensitivity to identity markers including but not limited to: race, ethnicity, sexual/affectional orientation, gender, gender identity, disability, religion/spirituality, age, and social class/socioeconomic factors.
+6. Personal Maturity Ability to live and function at an appropriate level of emotional, psychological, and relational well-being; freedom from significant impairments that would affect one's ability to perform as a professional counselor.
 The ability to tolerate ambiguity and to patiently address areas of growth.
 Ability to balance personal and professional self-awareness.
-6. Responsibility Demonstrated ability to fulfill professional commitments and to be accountable for actions and outcomes.
+7. Responsibility Demonstrated ability to fulfill professional commitments and to be accountable for actions and outcomes.
 Demonstration of effective work habits and attitudes (e.g. reliability), evident in classes, assistantship assignments, and other areas of student performance.
 Demonstrated ability to act and respond in a variety of situations with honesty and integrity.
 Knowledgeable about professional ethical standards and competent in applying those standards to concrete situations.

-7. Interpersonal Skills Demonstrated ability to interact effectively with clients, families, colleagues, other helping professionals, and the community and to deal effectively with multiple diversities in a pluralistic society.
+8. Interpersonal Skills Demonstrated ability to interact effectively with clients, families, colleagues, other helping professionals, and the community and to deal effectively with multiple diversities in a pluralistic society.
 Effectiveness in establishing positive interpersonal relationships on an individual and group basis; openness to constructive criticism; tolerance and openness toward differences; ability to develop appropriate support systems.
 The ability to identify sources of and seek out appropriate feedback from faculty and peers, and to utilize and provide feedback for improving personal and professional interactions; "supervis-ability."
 Ability to be appropriately assertive and self-advocating.

-8. Problem-solving In both professional performance and personal development, the ability to recognize and define problems, analyze data from varied sources, develop and implement solutions, and evaluate outcomes.
+9. Problem-solving In both professional performance and personal development, the ability to recognize and define problems, analyze data from varied sources, develop and implement solutions, and evaluate outcomes.
 The ability to seek out resources for help, support, and insight.
-9. Stress Management The ability to identify sources of stress that (potentially) affect personal and professional functioning, and to develop effective coping behaviors.
+10. Stress Management The ability to identify sources of stress that (potentially) affect personal and professional functioning, and to develop effective coping behaviors.
 Existence of appropriate boundaries between personal stressors and professional performance.
 Obtaining appropriate supports, resources and help when needed.